 This easy red lentil dip makes a great weeknight meal, with something like pumpkin salad or tabbouleh.
 Also great as a snack-y lunch!
 Pack the dip with some sourdough or crackers, some pickled red onions, veggies, and you’re good to go.

-My favourite way to eat it is making a cracker sandwich with the lentil hummus, a peppery orange slice, pickled onions, and parsley.
+My favourite way to eat it is making a cracker sandwich with the lentil dip, a peppery orange slice, pickled onions, and parsley.
 Very good.

 In the ingredients list, I’m giving you the amounts that I used to serve two hungry people.
 Multiply that by however many people you’re planning on feeding.
 The hummus will serve about six.
-I chose to serve the sweet potato hummus alongside my standard chickpea hummus for a little variety, because there’s no such thing as too much hummus.
+I chose to serve the lentil dip alongside my standard hummus for a little variety, because there’s no such thing as too much hummus.

 Sweet Potato Lentil Hummus

 - 3 cloves garlic skin on